China an unspoken focus as Biden woos African leaders | Law-Order

 China an unspoken focus as Biden woos African leaders

-Delegations from 49 countries and the African Union, including 45 African national leaders, are attending the three-day summit, which began on Tuesday, the first of its kind since 2014, where Washington will also tout its support for food security and climate change.
+Delegations from 49 countries and the African Union, including 45 African national leaders, are attending the three-day summit, which began on Tuesday, the first and is the first of its kind since 2014.
+Washington will also tout its support for food security and climate change.
 It's part of a renewed push to boost ties with a continent where U.S. interests have been challenged by China's security ambitions and trade, investment and lending drives.
 By contrast, Beijing has held its own high-level meetings with Africa every three years for more than two decades.

 At an opening trade forum on Wednesday, African leaders called for more investment from U.S. companies and agencies to take advantage of Africa's vast land resources and young population.
 "Instead of exporting commodities, the U.S. should find an opportunity in investing," Kenyan President William Ruto said.
 "They have the machinery, they have the know-how, so that they can produce for the African continent in Africa."